REDCap-German-User-Group/ontology-annotation/README.md

 ## How does it work?

-This module provides a user interface (accessible at various places) that facilitates annotation of fields:
+This module provides a convenient user interface that is embedded in the Online Designer's _Edit Field_ dialog and facilitates the annotation of the field's elements:
 - The field itself, i.e., what it captures
 - For categorical fields, what the choices represent
 - For numerical fields, the unit